Firdapse (amifampridine) for Lambert-Eaton myasthenic syndrome

 Seizures

-Patients may experience seizures while on Firdapse — including those without a history of such episodes.
-If so, patients are recommended to stop taking the medication or reduce its dosage.
+Patients may experience seizures while on Firdapse — and these may occur in individuals without a history of such episodes.
+If there are seizures, patients are recommended to stop taking the medication or reduce its dosage.

 Allergic reactions